sustrik/ribosome/README.md

 ### Embedded expressions

 Often, you need to insert a computed value to the output.
-You can do so by embedding Ruby expressions to dot-style lines:
+You can do so by embedding Ruby expressions into dot-style lines:

 ```
 name = 'Fred'
 .Hello, @{name}!
 ```
-With straight Ruby functions, the return value is taken, converted into string and written to the output.
+With straight Ruby functions, the return value is converted into a string and written to the output.

-However, if the enbedded expression produces any ribosome output itself, it is inserted into the output file instead of the return value:
+However, if the enbedded expression produces any ribosome output itself, the text is inserted into the output file instead of the return value:

 ```
 def greet(name)